 Experience the magic of biking in Palo Alto by choosing a route from the 2021 Palo Alto Bicycle Map(PDF, 1MB).
 The map shows the local bicycle network, parks, major shopping areas, and connections to neighboring cities.

 Bicycle and Pedestrian Transportation Plan

 The Palo Alto Bicycle & Pedestrian Transportation Plan(PDF, 19MB) was adopted in July 2012.
 The Plan identifies objectives for the expansion of bicycle and pedestrian goals for the City.
-The City has a goal of expanding all bicycle commute trips by 2020 to 15%.
+The City has a goal of expanding all bicycle commute trips.
 This supports the City's additional goals to encourage a life-long appreciation for bicycle commuting, to support healthy living and to reduce the impacts of global climate change.